 The first two days are all liquids.
-You can have as many low-carb protein shakes as you like to satisfy hunger or cravings.
+You can have as many low-carb proteins shakes as you like to satisfy hunger or cravings.
 In addition drink at least six 8-ounce glasses of water each day.
 The purpose of all liquids is to break any snacking, grazing or processed carbohydrate habits.
 In addition, the liquids will work to cleanse your system and prepare you for the following three days.

-Low-carb protein shakes, broth, clear or cream soups, sugar-free gelatin and pudding.
+Low-carb protein shakes, broth, clear or cream soups, sugar-free gelatin, and pudding.

 Day 3: Soft Protein

-The next three days of the 5 day pouch test you get to eat as much as you want as often as you want!
+The next three days of the 5-day pouch test you get to eat as much as you want as often as you want!
 Ahhh, but there’s a catch: it has to be solid protein (not liquid like what was mentioned before) and you only get 15 minutes each time you sit down to eat.
 No drinking 30 minutes after meals and no drinking with your food.
 A dry pouch will hold your soft protein longer helping you to feel full and fed longer.

 Protein Recommendations: canned fish (tuna or salmon) mixed with lemon and seasoned with salt and pepper, canned turkey or chicken, eggs cooked as desired seasoned with salt pepper and/or salsa, fresh soft fish (tilapia, sole, orange roughy), baked or grilled, and lightly seasoned.